 IS 204 Oliver W. Holmes Middle School, Long Island City, Queens

 K 366 The Science and Medicine Middle School, Brooklyn

 Green Girls Science based program continues throughout the school year with free weekly sessions.
 Green Girls after school combines science, technology, interactive games and field trips that focus understanding of natural ecosystems in our city.
 Apply now for expanded programs in Queens, Brooklyn and The Bronx.

 6th – 8th Grades

 July – August

 IS 204 Oliver Holmes, Long Island City, QNS

-CPF's FREE Green Girls Summer Institute engages up to 30 middle school girls, ages 10-13, in five weeks of fun-filled outdoor adventures in New York City's parks and waterways.
-Based at IS 204 in Long Island City, Green Girls travel to all five boroughs to study the dynamic urban forests of New York City.
-Whether bird-watching, canoeing, conducting experiments, or citizen science projects, Green Girls develop a new relationship and understanding of natural ecosystems in our densely packed city.
+Green Girls Summer Institute is a Science program that engages up to 30 middle school girls, ages 10-13, in five weeks of fun-filled outdoor adventures.
+Based in Long Island City, Green Girls travel to all five boroughs to study the dynamic urban forests of New York’s parks and waterways, encouraging them to realize their potential to create change within their natural environment and learn about future careers in the sciences.
+Whether bird-watching, canoeing, conducting science projects or doing service, Green Girls develop a new understanding of natural ecosystems in our city.

 For more information on Green Girls, contact Sam Schwartz at firstname.lastname@example.org or call (212) 360-1461.